JeremieOchin/greenScreenKeying/README.md

 I have used footage from the online training company FXPHD, because I could get those PNG but also have the "alpha channel", which is a 4th channel that contain the degree of transparency of a given pixel (same as above, I convert it to float to get a value between 0 and 1).

+### First attempt

-I have setup a basic Convolutionnal Neural Net to learn how to predict the transparency of each pixel :*
+I have setup a basic Convolutionnal Neural Net to learn how to predict the transparency of each pixel :

 - Inputs : I read batches of 4 images Full HD (1920 x 1080 x 3 channels).
 I split them in 9 (3 x 3) using OpenCV, for memory purposes.
 I then recombine the output.